gromacs/releng/docs/jenkins-ui.rst

 * ``Release``: Triggers a release workflow build for testing the release process.
 * ``Uncrustify``: Triggers the per-patchset uncrustify code style checker build.
+* ``Update``: When triggered from a regressiontests change, generates reference data for tests that are missing it, and uploads those back to Gerrit.

 More than one build can be requested with a single comment; the keywords should be separated by whitespace.
 When the requested builds complete, a link to the build is posted back.
 In case there is just a single build, the link points directly to it.
-If there are multiple, the link points to a workflow build and the individual builds can be accessed through links on the build summary page.
+If there are multiple, the link points to a workflow build and the individual builds can be accessed through links on the build summary page (some types of builds execute directly as part of the workflow, and all information is accessible directly from the build summary page).

 If no builds are specified, a default set of builds is triggered.
 For cross-verification (including the release branch variant) from releng, it